Catherine Lacey (author): Career

-Lacey's first novel, Nobody Is Ever Missing, was published by Farrar, Straus and Giroux.
-Dwight Garner, in The New York Times, called her prose "dreamy and fierce at the same time."
+Nobody Is Ever Missing was published by Farrar, Straus and Giroux.
+In The New York Times, Dwight Garner called Lacey's prose "dreamy and fierce at the same time."
 Time Out named it "the (hands down) best book of the year."
-It also made The New Yorkers list for the best books of 2014.
+It also made The New Yorkers list of the best books of 2014.
 It has been translated into Dutch, Spanish, Italian, French, and German.
-The novel was a finalist for the New York Public Library's Young Lions Fiction Award.
-In 2016, Lacey won a Whiting Award for her fiction.
+The novel was a finalist for the New York Public Library's 2015 Young Lions Fiction Award.

-In 2017 Lacey was named one of Granta's Best of Young American Novelists.
-Her second novel, The Answers (2017), was published by Farrar, Straus and Giroux.
+In 2017, Lacey was named one of Grantas Best of Young American Novelists.
+Her second novel, The Answers (2017), was also published by Farrar, Straus and Giroux.
 It received several favorable reviews and comparisons to Don DeLillo and Margaret Atwood.
-In an interview with Vogue, Lacey said, "Even the person who wrote Nobody Is Ever Missing, I can’t really speak on her behalf anymore.
-The text is kind of what's left of that person, and that person doesn’t exist anymore.
-It both makes me very uncomfortable and very relaxed, because who you are and what you think that you’re attached to vanishes very quickly."
+In an interview with Vogue, Lacey said: "Even the person who wrote Nobody Is Ever Missing, I can't really speak on her behalf anymore.
+The text is kind of what's left of that person, and that person doesn't exist anymore.
+It both makes me very uncomfortable and very relaxed, because who you are and what you think that you're attached to vanishes very quickly."